 Mount Rainier National Park in Washington State is open year-round.
-Visit this park during different seasons of the year, and the landscape will look totally different, from wildflower-carpeted meadows during spring and summer, to huckleberry bushes painted in bright autumn hues of orange and red in the higher elevations, to 50 feet (15 m) of snow and closed roads during the winter months.
+Visit this park during different seasons of the year, and the landscape will look totally different, from wildflower-carpeted meadows during spring and summer, to huckleberry bushes painted in bright autumn hues of orange and red in the higher elevations, to 50 feet (15 meters) of snow and closed roads during the winter months.

 Spring